chrisIsen/specify-docker/deployment.md

 of service providers (using your own hardware and/or a set of cloud IaaS providers).
 This can be automated, for example using the `docker-machine` - a tool which can be installed from
-<https://github.com/docker/machine/releases> and be used to remotely
+<a href="https://github.com/docker/machine/releases" class="uri">https://github.com/docker/machine/releases</a>
-control Docker machines and swarms or clusters of nodes running Docker containers.
+and be used to remotely control Docker machines and swarms or clusters of nodes running Docker containers.

 In this case, since the dockerized Specify installation runs nicely with all services running on a single VPS, there is in most cases probably no